nodejs/node/doc/contributing/pull-requests.md

 For pull requests that are older than a year and for which there have been no updates for 5 months, the project uses a stale action to comment on the pull request and to mark it as stale.
-If there is no further updates on the pull request in the next month an additional comment is added and the pull request is closed.
+If there are no further updates on the pull request in the next month an additional comment is added and the pull request is closed.